Valuation Guide

 Our coverage of 409A valuation cost in 2026 walks through the price-to-quality landscape.
 For VC-backed companies, the practical playbook is: at seed and Series A, modern platform providers with independent appraiser sign-off are usually the right choice -- comparable defensibility at one-quarter the cost of legacy firms.
 At Series B, the choice broadens; the right firm depends on the complexity of your cap table and the preferences of your auditor.
 At Series C and late stage, the cost-quality curve flattens and firm selection should prioritize PWERM/hybrid expertise and Big 4 audit-acceptance track record over price.

-Bottom Line: A 409A That Works for Everyone on Your Cap Table
+What Is the Bottom Line on a 409A That Works for Everyone on Your Cap Table?

 The right 409A for a VC-backed startup is one that produces a defensible common stock FMV low enough to keep employee options valuable, methodology rigorous enough to survive Big 4 ASC 718 review and exit diligence, documentation complete enough to satisfy your VC directors at board approval, and turnaround fast enough to keep your option grants flowing without compliance gaps after every funding round.